naver-ai/egtr/README.md

 ### Prepare pre-trained object detector

 To speed up convergence, we first pre-train the object detector with the target dataset.
-The pre-trained object detector for Visual Genome dataset can be downloaded using the following link. [[Link]](https://drive.google.com/file/d/1vEN-Nat8CtrqP9LoKj0llgUJjGoI7CX7/view?usp=sharing)
+The pre-trained object detector can be downloaded using the following link. [[VG]](https://drive.google.com/file/d/1vEN-Nat8CtrqP9LoKj0llgUJjGoI7CX7/view?usp=drive_link) [[OI]](https://drive.google.com/file/d/1GsGsmYwHfZ55BJwBCWb9-_tovMfUmWBD/view?usp=drive_link)

 (Optional) The object detector can be trained from scratch as follows: